-Or at least they were until Friday, when the red-headed, identical twins were selected opposite one another during the NHL All-Star Fantasy Draft powered by Cisco at the Raleigh Convention Center.
+Or at least they were until Friday, when the red-headed, identical twins were selected opposite one another during NHL All-Star Fantasy Draft powered by Cisco was held at the Raleigh Convention Center.
 Daniel, the goal-scorer of the two, was picked fifth overall by Team Staal.
 Henrik, the assist man, was plucked with the very next selection by Team Lidstrom.

 It will mark the first time in their careers they will face each other on the ice.

 "I haven't really thought about playing against him yet, but it's an All-Star Game and it's exciting," Henrik said.
 "We actually expected not to be playing together from the day we got picked to this All-Star Game so it's no surprise for us."

 While it was the second time Daniel was taken before Henrik in a draft-type setting -- the Sedins were selected second (Daniel) and third (Henrik) overall by the Vancouver Canucks in the 1999 Entry Draft -- Henrik still considers to have one up on his brother.

 "I was born first, so I actually won the race," he quipped.

 Daniel, meanwhile, is out to prove that he's the better of the two twins.